-There will be eight structured labs, covering the following topics:
+There will be seven structured labs, covering the following topics:

 - 1. Familiarization with the ESP32 microcontroller board - 2.
 Solar cell characterization; current and voltage sensing and logging - 3.
 Linear circuits and learning to use the oscilloscope - 4.
 MQTT: a lightweight protocol for transmitting data to and from IoT devices - 5.
-Signal rectification and radio - 6.
+Signal rectification - 6.
 Pulse-width modulation; analog to digital conversion and vice versa - 7.
 Using inertial sensors

 A detailed guide will be provided for each lab, usually during the weekend before you are scheduled to begin the lab.
-For planning your work location, you will need a WiFi connection for most of the labs, which can be your home WiFi, or a phone hotspot, but unfortunately not "enterprise" networks needing authentication, like AirBears2.
-If you run into difficulties finding a suitable WiFi connection, please let us know and we will help you find a solution.
+For planning your work location, you will need a WiFi connection for most of the labs, which can be your home WiFi, or a phone hotspot.